Corresponding Author: Suhail Al-Salam

-Hearts were excised, washed with ice-cold phosphate buffer saline (PBS), blotted with filter paper and weighed.
+Hearts were excised, washed with ice-cold PBS, blotted with filter paper and weighed.
 Each heart was sectioned into coronal slices of 2mm thickness then cassetted and fixed directly in 10% neutral formalin for 24 hours, which was followed by dehydration in increasing concentrations of ethanol, clearing with xylene and embedding with paraffin.

-Five-um sections were deparaffinized with xylene and rehydrated with graded alcohol.
-Sections were placed in EnVisionTM FLEX Target Retrieval Solution with a high PH (PH 9) (DAKO Agilent, USA) in a water bath at 95 °C for 30 minutes hour.
-Sections were washed with distilled water for 5 minutes followed by PBS for 5 minutes.
-Sections were then incubated with anti-cathepsin D antibody (Rabbit Polyclonal, 1:100, Thermo Fisher Scientific, USA), anti-cathepsin B (Rabbit monoclonal, 1:100, Cell Signaling Technology, USA), anti-cathepsin L (Rabbit monoclonal, 1:100, Abcam, USA), anti-cathepsin S (Rabbit monoclonal, 1:100, Abcam, USA), anti-galectin-3 (Rabbit polyclonal, 1:100, Santa Cruz Biotechnology) overnight at room temperature.
-Sections were subsequently washed with PBS and incubated with donkey anti-rabbit Rhodamine labeled secondary antibody (Jackson Immune Research Laboratories, USA, 1:100) for one hour at room temperature.
-Sections were then washed with PBS and incubated with the second primary antibody anti-desmin (Mouse monoclonal, 1:100, DAKO Agilent, USA), overnight at room temperature followed by washing with PBS and incubation with donkey anti-mouse Alexa Fluor 488, (Jackson Immune Research Laboratories, USA, 1:100) antibody for one hour at room temperature.
-Sections were then washed and mounted in Dapi-water-soluble mounting media (Abcam, USA) and viewed with Olympus Fluorescent microscope.
-Appropriate positive control sections were used.
-For negative control, the primary antibody was not added to sections and the whole procedure carried out in the same manner as mentioned above.
+Five-µm sections were deparaffinized with xylene and rehydrated with graded alcohol.
+Sections were then placed in EnVisionTM FLEX Target Retrieval Solution with a high PH (PH 9) (DAKO Agilent, USA) in a water bath at 95°C for 30 minutes.
+Sections were then washed with distilled water for 5 minutes followed by PBS for 5 minutes.
+Sections were then treated with peroxidase block for 15 minutes.
+Sections were then incubated for one hour at room temperature with anti-Dystrophin antibody (rabbit monoclonal antibody 1:100, Thermo Fischer, USA).
+After conjugation with primary antibodies, sections were incubated with secondary antibody (EnVisionTM Detection System, DAKO, Agilent, USA) for 20 minutes at room temperature followed by addition of DAB chromogen (EnVisionTM Detection System, DAKO, Agilent, USA) and counter staining done with haematoxylin.
+Appropriate positive controls were used.
+For negative control, the primary antibody was not added to sections.
 Positive and negative controls were used in every batch of stained slides (not shown in figures).

 Enzyme linked immunosorbent assay